 Avoid alcohol and drugs

-- Read up on how to avoid infections in pregnancy that can affect your baby.
+- Read about how to avoid infections in pregnancy that can affect your baby.

-- Tell your midwife about any bleeding, stomach pains or other symptoms that are worrying you.
+- Tell your midwife about any bleeding, stomach pain or other symptoms that are worrying you.

 - Report any itching to your midwife.
-Itching can be a sign of a liver disorder called obstetric cholestasis/intraheptic cholestasis of pregnancy.
+Itching can be a sign of a liver disorder called obstetric cholestasis (intrahepatic cholestasis) of pregnancy.
 This condition has been linked to an increased risk of stillbirth, but with careful management most babies are unaffected.

 - Get your flu vaccination in pregnancy.
-The vaccine is recommended by the NHS as well as RCOG and RCM because of the benefits to you and your baby.
-Getting the flu in pregnancy is a serious matter.
-As well as increasing your risk of stillbirth it puts you at risk of complications.
+The vaccine is recommended by the NHS as well as the RCOG and RCM because of the benefits to you and your baby.
+Getting the flu in pregnancy is serious.
+As well as increasing your risk of stillbirth, it puts you at risk of complications.

-- Start taking folic acid before conception to reduce the chance of spina bifida.
+- Start taking folic acid before you get pregnant to reduce the chance of spina bifida.
 This should be continued for the first trimester.
-Vitamin D supplements are recommended for the whole duration of your pregnancy.
-Your midwife or obstetrician can advise on the specific dose based on your individual needs.
+Vitamin D supplements are also recommended for the whole duration of your pregnancy.
+Your midwife or obstetrician can advise on the specific dose you'll need.